Hunted (2015 TV series): Production

 Each Fugitive is filmed by a dedicated cameraman, who follows them throughout their time on the run.
 While filming, the production team is split in two so that the team working with the Hunters are separate from the team working with the Fugitives, to provide a more realistic experience and prevent information leaking between them.
 Freedom of Information requests are submitted by the Hunters to find the location of state-owned CCTV cameras positioned throughout the British mainland.
 When real footage could not be obtained, producers' cameras capture footage that would have been available to the state, which is stored on a central database for the Hunters to access if requested.

 The Hunters are overseen by Kevin O’Leary, an independent adjudicator and former Head of Covert Operations for the Metropolitan Police who does not appear on the show.
 O'Leary's role as an adjudicator is to make sure that the information requested and gathered by the Hunters reflected the information that would be available to them in real life and within the appropriate time frame.
 O'Leary is the only person who has the power to release information to the Hunters and would only do so when considered that the Hunters have completed sufficient detective work to justify access to the information.

+In the broadcasts, the Hunters HQ is assumed to be in central London – The Gherkin office block in the City of London is often prominent in helicopter shots of the HQ.
+In reality the HQ is located in rented office space around London.
+For the seventh series of Celebrity Hunted, the HQ was located in The Shepherds Building in Shepherds Bush, west London.